diku-dk/futhark-website/index.rst

 instead uses the compute power of the GPU to accelerate data-parallel array computations.
-We support **regular *nested* data-parallelism**, as well as a form of imperative-style in-place modification of arrays, while still preserving the overall purity of the language via the use of a **uniqueness type system**.
+We support **regular *nested* data-parallelism**, as well as a form of imperative-style in-place modification of arrays, while still preserving the purity of the language via the use of a **uniqueness type system**.

 The Futhark language and compiler is an **ongoing research project**.